Coverages and Costs

 Part D Coverage: Part D covers prescription drugs and, unlike Parts A and B, which are administered by the government, is offered by independent insurers.
 A participant can work with a specialist to select a plan that is suitable for them based on the plan formulary–a list of drugs the plan covers.

 Part D Costs: As with Part B, monthly premiums are dependent on income.
 Unlike Part B, where income is the only factor in determining premiums, the exact Part D premium will depend on a combination of income and the specific plan chosen.
-The national average for Part D plan premiums (not including any adjustments for income) is $33.00 per month in 2022.
+The national average for Part D plan premiums (not including any adjustments for income) is projected to be $31.50 per month in 2023.
 Additional costs such as deductibles, co-pays, and coinsurance will vary from plan to plan.

 Medicare Supplement Insurance—Medigap Coverage: